csc309-2023wi/restify-p3/design-endpoints.md

         **Error Codes**

-        -   `400`: incorrect data format
         -   `401`: user not logged in
-        -   `403`: user is not a participant of the reservation (must either be guest or host), or user status change not valid
+        -   `403`: user is not the host of the reservation property, or reservation has a non cancellable status
         -   `404`: nonexistent reservation ID